IoT and DDoS Attacks: A Match Made in Heaven

 As Eurecom discovered, hackers have already developed brand new strains of malware designed to target IoT devices specifically.
 Knowing this, it’s clear that the age of IoT-based DDoS attacks isn’t just on the horizon — it’s already here.

 Some of the top IoT malware dropped have already reached global levels of infamy.
-Take for example the Mirai malware, which brought major websites like Reddit and Github to their knees.
+Take for example the Mirai botnet, which brought major websites like Reddit and Github to their knees.

 In our Q4 2018 State of DDoS Weapons report, we found that five of the top IoT malware dropped belong to the Mirai family, with the sixth belonging to the Gafgyt/Bashlite family.